-Although these two studies do not encompass all existing subpopulations of P. cocincinus in northern and central Viet Nam, they reveal that the species occurs in relatively low population densities with a small total population size.
-The authors of both studies emphasize the potential negative anthropogenic impact of harvest and habitat loss on wild populations (Gewiss et al. 2020; Nguyen et al. 2018a).
+Although these studies do not encompass all existing subpopulations of P. cocincinus in Viet Nam, they reveal that the species occurs in relatively low population densities with a small total population size.
+The authors of both published studies emphasize the potential negative anthropogenic impact of harvest and habitat loss on wild populations (Gewiss et al. 2020; Nguyen et al. 2018a).

-Self-sustaining and viable introduced populations have been reported from Hong Kong SAR and Taiwan Province of China (Lee et al. 2019; Mo 2019).
-According to 54 citizen-reports, a total of 62 P. cocincinus specimens were observed across different locations of Hong Kong SAR between 2004 and 2019 (Mo 2019).
-Intensive surveys to remove the species from its introduced habitats in Taiwan Province of China documented capturing about 880 water dragons between 2013 and 2017 (Lee et al. 2019).
+Self-sustaining and viable introduced populations have been reported from Hong Kong (SAR) and Taiwan (PoC) (Lee et al. 2019; Mo 2019).
+According to 54 citizen-reports, a total of 62 P. cocincinus specimens were observed across different locations of Hong Kong (SAR) between 2004 and 2019 (Mo 2019).
+Intensive surveys to remove the species from its introduced habitats in Taiwan (PoC) documented capturing about 880 water dragons between 2013 and 2017 (Lee et al. 2019).

-In Thailand, recent studies indicate that the population is small and restricted to eastern Thailand (CITES MA 2021, in litt).
+In Thailand, recent studies indicate that the population is small and restricted to eastern Thailand (CITES MA 2021, in litt to the CITES Management Authority (MA) of Germany).